aesthetic-suite/framework/README.md

 Now that we have a styler function, we can start styling our components by wrapping the component declaration with the styler function and passing an object of styles.
-When this component is rendered, the style object is transformed into an object of class names, and passed to the `styles` prop.
+When this component is rendered, the style sheet is passed to the `styles` prop, and we can generate a class name using the `transform` function (`classes` in the example).

 ```javascript
 import React, { PropTypes } from 'react';